roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      Reviewed-by, Acked-by, Tested-by tags on the mailing list after the contributor's last posting.
-(Patches that garnered such tags in earlier versions are supposed to carry those tags already, due to step (28).)
+(Patches that garnered such tags in earlier versions are supposed to carry those tags already, due to contributor step (28).)

      When rewording the relevant patches, simply append the relevant R-b, A-b, T-b tags from the mailing list feedback.
-(Refer to step (28).)
+(Refer to contributor step (28).)

-     Now, this rebase has a much better chance to succeed than "git am" in step (39), for two reasons again.
+     Now, this rebase has a much better chance to succeed than "git am" in maintainer step (7), for two reasons again.
 The first reason is that the problem with the /dev/null headers just doesn't exist.
 The second reason is that "git rebase", *unlike* "git am", knows *whence* you are rebasing, which helps it immensely in calculating conflict resolutions automatically.

      Nonetheless, the rebase might still fail, if meanwhile there have been intrusive / conflicting changes on the upstream master branch.